 Why consumer tools fail the compliance test:

-- Siri does not offer a Business Associate Agreement or Data Processing Agreement.
+- Siri does not offer a Business Associate Agreement.
 Apple makes no legal commitment to protect Protected Health Information in consumer services.

 - Google dictation (including Voice Typing and Google Assistant) is not HIPAA-compliant in its standard consumer form.
 Enterprise versions through Google Workspace can be configured for compliance, but only with a signed BAA and explicit security settings enabled.